Science Café Las Vegas

 Science Café Las Vegas, supported by the UNLV College of Sciences, is an organization geared towards bringing fascinating science discussions to the public of Southern Nevada.

 We invite scientists to give short (~10-15 minute) presentations to the public at our fantastic venue, McMullan's Irish Pub, and then have roundtable discussions about anything you could possibly wish to know.
 Science Café Las Vegas is on the first Wednesday of every month from 6:30-8 p.m.

 Come on down to the pub for lively science discussion, delicious brews, fantastic food, and a great time!
 Family friendly (under age 21 allowed).

-Speaker: Dr. Christy Strong, UNLV School of Life Science
+Speaker: Dr. Andrew Andres, UNLV School of Life Sciences

 Arrive at 6:30 p.m. to dine and hang out.